mattmakai/fullstackpython.com/source/content/pages/03-operating-systems/0301-operating-systems.markdown

 # Operating Systems
 An operating system runs on the server or virtual server and controls access to computing resources.
+The operating system also includes a way to install programs necessary for running your Python web application.

+## Why are operating systems necessary?
+An operating system makes all the computing tasks we take for granted, like writing to files, communicating over a network and running multiple programs at once, easy.
+Otherwise you'd need to control the CPU, memory, network, graphics card, and many other components with your own low-level implemention.
+Without using an existing operating system like Linux, Mac OS X, or Windows, you'd have to write a new operating system as part of your web application.
+It would be impossible to write features for your Python web application because you'd be too busy hunting down a memory leak in your assembly code, if you even were able to get that far.

+## Recommended operating systems
 The only recommended operating system for production Python web stack deployments is Linux.
 There are several Linux distributions commonly used for running production servers.
 Ubuntu Long Term Support (LTS) releases, Red Hat Enterprise Linux, and CentOS are all viable options.

 *Side note*: Mac OS X is fine for development activities.
 Windows and Mac OS X are not appropriate for most test and production deployments unless there is a specific reason why you must use them in lieu of Linux.

-## Ubuntu
+### Ubuntu
 Ubuntu is a Linux distribution packaged by the [Canonical Ltd](http://www.canonical.com/) company.
 Ubuntu uses the Debian distribution as a base for packages, including the